 Eliminating social media for a time is a great way to disconnect from your device and reconnect with your life outside technology.
-If that sounds like an amazing idea, keep reading to find out how to detox from social media.
+If that sounds like a fantastic idea, keep reading to learn how to detox from social media.

 What Are The Benefits of a Social Media Detox?

 There are several benefits to doing a social media detox, and you are likely to benefit from one or more.

 - You take a break from comparing yourself to others.
 It’s likely unconscious, but you start to make comparisons to other people’s lives when scrolling through social media.
 If you feel you’re not measuring up, this can cause anxiety and depression.
 When taking a break, you get to feel more satisfied with your life.

 - You Improve your mood.
 Studies have discovered that the more time you spend on a social media site, the more likely you are to develop depression.
 There is a direct correlation between being on social and being more depressed and being off the social sites and happier.